Best Coolers for Camping of 2024

 Several coolers of different sizes in the back of the truck.
 The Yeti in front is a 35 L and the one directly behind it is a 125L.
 Photo courtesy Josette Deschambeault.

-Best Yeti Alternative Cooler: OTTERBOX VENTURE
+Best Yeti Alternative Cooler: Calcutta Renegade

 Rotomolded: Yes